 You will also need to download and complete a submission form and attach it to your email.
 Only entries with a completed form can be accepted.
 Please make sure you have completed all the parts of the form.

 The closing date for submissions has now been extended to 18 October 2017.

 What will happen with my film?

-Participants will also have the opportunity to come to Stratford-upon-Avon for an invitation-only Showcase at The Other Place where a selection of the films will be shared with guests.
+Participants will also have the opportunity to come to London for an invitation-only Showcase where a selection of the films will be shared with guests on 7 November.

 Responding to the provocations

 In the below films, hear the reactions and responses of experts, students, RSC actors and conference participants who have been considering the same provocations.
 Why not consider: